muggl3mind/acc_agent/README.md

 - **`journal_entries_journal_YYYYMMDD_HHMMSS_xxxxxxxx.json`** - Detailed report with metadata and summaries

 💼 **What to do with the files**:
-- **CSV file**: Contains double-entries (modifications may be needed for your specific accounting software)
+- **CSV file**: Contains journal entries (modifications may be needed for your specific accounting software)
 - **JSON file**: Review for detailed transaction analysis and confidence scores

 ⚠️ **Important Notes**: